Inside the Systems

 How News Cycles Actually Work in Practice

 Displacement: New stories compete for limited attention.
 When something newer and more compelling emerges, resources shift.
 The previous story may continue developing, but coverage drops sharply.
-Displacement can happen suddenly.
+Displacement can happen suddenly, and the displacing story doesn't need to be more important, only more novel.
+A dramatic natural disaster can displace coverage of a legislative process that affects millions more people, simply because the disaster provides new images and a clear narrative arc.

 Why News Cycles Feel Arbitrary or Problematic